My holiday shopping tips can make choosing gifts easier, less time consuming and may even help you save money!

 The perfect gift for the person who has everything, a donation to charity in their name can be just the thing.
 Many charities, like World Vision offer schemes where you can receive a small gift package to commemorate the gift for the person to unwrap.
 Some charities also sell gifts.
 Holiday shopping is easy with the gifts on offer at the Poppy Shop UK and The National Trust.

 Every year I choose a few gifts to have on hand ‘just in case’.
-Last year’s holiday shopping included two really nice sets of cheese knives tucked away along with a couple of bottles of wine and champagne in gift boxes.
+Last year’s holiday shopping included two small sets of pretty cheese knives tucked away along with a couple of bottles of wine and a bottle or two of champagne in gift boxes.
 I also keep spare boxes of chocolates and a couple of gift cards on hand.
 Basically, there is something for everyone.
-If don’t use them all at Christmas, they will come in handy another time.
+If don’t use them all at Christmas, they will come in handy another time – and it is such a relief knowing you have something to reciprocate with if you are given an unexpected gift.

-Giving is supposed to make you feel good too, so use my simple holiday shopping tips to transform holiday shopping from something stressful into a real pleasure.
-Happy Holidays!
+Giving is supposed to make you feel good too, and using my easy holiday shopping tips may even help you transform holiday shopping from something stressful into a task you actually enjoy.

 Comments & Reviews